SqueezerIO/squeezer/README.md

 - extend framework functionality with your own "home-made" plugins
 - pay only for the usage ( no monthly subscriptions )
 - [Swagger UI](http://swagger.io/) API documentation support

+### <a name="roadmap"></a>Roadmap

+- decentralize microservices (currently we are using cloud microservices, AWS Lambda, Azure Functions ... we need to get rid of it and store and access the microservices in a decentralized way, IPFS and )
+- add 2FA and other security options when  using ChainKit `sendTransaction` which is used on withdraws, transfer and other sensitive actions
+- add DEX site example using Squeezer `2way-payment-system`

 #### Requirements